clan-lol/clan-core/docs/site/blog/posts/nixos-facter.md

 ## Early Days

-Please be aware that [NixOS Facter] is _super alpha_ and is still subject to significant changes as we flesh things out.
+Please be aware that [NixOS Facter] is still in early development and is still subject to significant changes especially the output json format as we flesh things out.
 Our initial goal is to reach feature parity with [nixos-generate-config].

 From there, we want to continue building our NixOS modules, opening things up to the community, and beginning to capture shared hardware configurations for providers such as Hetzner, etc.